 - CT-guided lung biopsies — CT-guided lung biopsies are scheduled in association with the Abdominal Imaging Division and the Interventional Radiology Division.
 It is a pain-free procedure where fine needle are passed into the lung lesions under local anesthesia and CT guidance and cells are aspirated for cytological analysis.
 The aspirated sample can also be submitted for microbiology for culture and sensitivity to find infection.

-Cardiothoracic Imaging Research and Education
+Cardiothoracic Imaging Research & Education

 Visit the Division of Cardiothoracic Imaging at Thomas Jefferson University for more on research and education.